-Today second-generation biofuels do not significantly contribute to our energy mix yet.
-However, according to energy scenarios they are predicted to contribute 0.05 Exajoule/year in 2020 and over 1 EJ/year in 2030.
+Today advanced (non-food) biofuels do not yet significantly contribute to our energy mix.
+But energy scenarios predict they will contribute over 1 EJ/year in 2030.
 By 2050 their projected share of the total global energy market in EJ/year is expected to be almost 10% of that of crude oil.

-Syngas production from pyrolysis oil and subsequently synthesis to a transportation fuel.
+Syngas production from FPBO and subsequently synthesis to a transportation fuel.

-Hydrodeoxygenation (HDO) of pyrolysis oil to produce an oil refinery compatible feedstock or final biofuel.
+Hydrodeoxygenation (HDO) of FPBO to produce an oil refinery compatible feedstock or final biofuel.

 Co-feeding FPBO on existing refinery FCC units